One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 They’re the sight that, as our Fethiye to Antalya bus rolls into the city each year, we know, yes, we’re back in Antalya.

-Official viewing platforms so you can sit or stand and take in the vast, sweeping views from Karaalioğlu Park.
+There are official viewing platforms so you can sit or stand and take in the vast, sweeping views from Karaalioğlu Park.

 But you’re always going to get some of the youth who want their own little space, perhaps where they ought not to be.